yuyangdanny/yuyangdanny.github.io/content/_index.md

     id: contact
     content:
       title: Contact
-      subtitle:
-      text: ''
-      # Contact (add or remove contact options as necessary)
       email: yuyangzhuang0214@gmail.com
       phone: (+886)910-898935
       # Choose a map provider in `params.yaml` to show a map from these coordinates